umutpajaro/Queering-the-Norm/README.md

 Table of how I systematize the results and conclusions

 # Ways to engage
-Email to comments and more information: project@umutpajaro.site
+Email to comments and more information: umut@umutpajaro.site